UPB-FILS-MA/upb-fils-ma.github.io/docs/lab/06/index.md

                        - inactive subs will disconnect from the *MOSI* and *MISO* lines

 :::info
 The communication is *full-duplex*.
-This means that, during data transmission, both the master and the slave **must write** to the MOSI/MISO wires, no matter if that data is relevant or not.
+This means that, during data transmission, both the main and the sub **must write** to the MOSI/MISO wires, no matter if that data is relevant or not.
 :::

 #### Transmission example

-1. main sets `CS` to `LOW` - the sub that the main wants to communicate with is activated - all other subs disconnect from `MOSI` and `MISO` lines
+1. main sets `CS` to `LOW` - the sub that the main wants to communicate with is activated - all other subs are already disconnect from `MOSI` and `MISO` lines as their CS line is not active
 2. main writes the first bit on the `MOSI` line, and, *simultaneously*, sub writes the first bit on the `MISO` line
 3. main starts the clock
 4. on *rising edge*